-If these buyers are more interested in learning through digital content versus talking to your sales reps, you’ve got to rise to the occasion and produce the content.
+If buyers are more interested in learning through digital content than talking to your sales reps, you’ve got to rise to the occasion and produce the content they're looking for.

-Rather than concerning yourself with how much time you would certainly prefer to spend with a prospect, you instead obsess over the questions they have long before you ever know they exist.
+This means you will need to obsess over the questions buyers are asking long before you ever know that individual buyer exists.
 We call these The Big 5.

 Whether you’re a tenant, owner, or investor, you have full access to learn at your own pace and start to make decisions with or without the help of a sales rep.

-Moving an individual person through the buying process is challenging, but moving a collective through that same process is even more difficult.
-Different parties have different motivations and unique perspectives in the buying decision.
+Moving an individual person through the buying process is challenging, but moving a group through that same process is even more difficult.
+Different parties have different motivations and unique perspectives as they approach a buying decision.

-This becomes even trickier when sales reps don’t even get the chance to speak with other influencers and decision makers.
+This becomes even trickier when sales reps have limited chances to speak with decision-makers.

-According to a study conducted by Forrester, over 300 B2B executives stated only “20% of the salespeople they meet with are successful in achieving their expectations and creating value.”
+According to a study conducted by Forrester, over 300 B2B executives found that only “20% of the salespeople they meet with are successful in achieving their expectations and creating value.”

-To counteract this, take time to speak with your sales team about this game of telephone they often find themselves in when working with prospects.
+Does your sales team find itself playing telephone when working with prospects?
 How does it affect their closing rates?
 How much does this prolong the sales cycle?

-In these cases, you have a decision.
-Either depend on your point of contact to convey the right message to their decision maker or arm them with the right content to educate the others.
+In such cases, you have a decision.
+Either rely on your point of contact to convey the right message to their decision-maker — or arm them with the right content to educate the others.

 While you might become a teacher from afar, you become a teacher nonetheless.

 Let’s say you’re not the least expensive option for your particular service offering.
-In order to help all the decision makers discover the difference in value and not just focus on the price tag, there’s education involved.
+In order to help all the decision-makers discover the difference in value and not just focus on the price tag, they need to be educated.

-It addresses the major factors that affect the cost of one of their core service offerings, and in turn, can educate all decision makers on the same set of facts about it’s value.
+The article addresses the major factors that affect the cost of one of ASLAN's core service offerings.
+In turn, decision-makers can learn about its value.

-Once this content has been produced, sales reps can include it in their correspondence to decision makers or simply provide it to their point of contact to pass along.
+Once such content is been produced, sales reps can include it in their correspondence to decision-makers — or simply provide it to their point of contact to pass along.

 Either way, you’re ensuring all parties have been educated on the difference between price and value even when you couldn’t meet with them — and that they all have the exact same information.